Course Outline

 Goal:

-This written piece will evaluate the cyber security policy of a company and identify proper encryption and cryptographic approaches to security.
+This written piece will evaluate a cyber security case study of a company and identify proper encryption and cryptographic approaches to security.

 Product: Artefact - Technical and Scientific, and Written Piece